 They maximize instructional time.

 More instruction time in classes is directly related to improved learning outcomes.
 K12 leaders are doing this by decreasing the time taken for assessments and in some schools automating assessments, to give more buffer time for both students and teachers to focus on learning.
-Continuous assessment of teaching also forms a part of the spectrum.
+Continuous assessment of teaching and assignmenthelp also forms a part of the spectrum.

 One can, for instance, observe the first 5 minutes of the class.
 If a teacher loses the first 5 minutes a day, it rounds to about 15 hours of instructional time lost.